TheKhafre/celoNodeTypescript/node-typescript.md

 ```
 	cp .env.template .env
 ```
-this will copy the files in the template to the .env file.
-Now go ahead and open the file, it should contain the following lines:
+this will copy the files in the template to the .env file. if for any reason the template file does not exist in the monorepo file, you don't need to panic about the error it throws, all you need to do is to create a new .env file and copy the lines of command below into it:
 ```
 	CELO_VALIDATOR_ADDRESS=<your-validator-address>
 	CELO_VALIDATOR_PRIVATE_KEY=<your-validator-private-key>
 	CELO_BOOTNODES=<comma-separated-list-of-bootnodes>
 ```
-All you need to do is update the three values – `address`, `private key`, and a `list of bootnodes` (which can be found on the [Celo monorepo](https://github.com/celo-org/celo-monorepo.git)) with your information.
+However, you need to update the three values – `address`, `private key`, and a `list of bootnodes` (which can be found on the [Celo Website](https://celo.org/) or [Celo monorepo](https://github.com/celo-org/celo-monorepo.git)).
 You can find a list of bootnodes in the .env file located in the packages/protocol directory of the Celo monorepo.

 ## Start the Node